School TypePrimaryInspection RatingOutstanding

 NOTE: As Kings' School Dubai received an Outstanding rating in 2015/2016, there is no new KHDA report for the 2016/2017 inspection cycle.

-Kings’ School Dubai is the only school in Dubai to have achieved an Outstanding ranking from the KHDA for eight years in a row – since Dubai’s regulator began inspections.
+Kings’ School Dubai is the only school in Dubai to have achieved an Outstanding ranking from the KHDA for nine years in a row – since Dubai’s regulator began inspections.

 Based in Umm Suqeim 3, the mixed gender school is a 5 form entry school and has 914 children aged from 3 to 11.
 The majority of students are British but a total of 48 different nationalities are represented within the school.